usabilla/usabilla-u4a-cordova/README.md

 Usabilla for Apps allows you to collect feedback from your users with great ease and flexibility.
 This Cordova bridge to the Native Usabilla SDK allows you to load passive feedback forms and submit results from a Cordova/PhoneGap app.

+## Support

+If you require help with the implementation, want to report an issue, or have a question please reach out to our Support Team via support@usabilla.com.
+When contacting our Support Team please make sure you include your Usabilla Account Name and the name of your Customer Success Manager.

 ## Installation

 To install the Usabilla SDK into your Cordova App: